 Which data career is right for you?

-Data analysts and data scientists have job titles that are deceptively similar, given the many differences in role responsibilities, educational requirements, and career trajectory.
+Data analysts and data scientists have job titles that are deceptively similar, despite the many differences in role responsibilities, educational requirements, and career trajectory.

-No matter how you look at it, however, Schedlbauer explains that qualified individuals for data-focused careers are highly coveted in today’s job market, thanks to businesses’ strong need to make sense of—and capitalize on—their data.
+However, no matter how you look at it, Schedlbauer explains, qualified individuals are highly coveted for data-focused careers in today’s job market thanks to businesses’ strong need to make sense of—and capitalize on—their data.

 Once you have considered factors like your background, personal interests, and desired salary, you can decide which career is the right fit for you and get started on your path to success.